In this article

 What is procurement management?

-Procurement management is essentially the set of processes for purchasing essential goods and services for your business from external vendors.
+If procurement refers to the act of acquiring necessary goods and services, procurement management involves all of the processes that go into sourcing these necessities from external vendors.
 For instance, if your business needs a cloud-based expense management solution, your procurement management team will source a suitable vendor and onboard the tool (often using a p-card.)

 Procurement management is often confused with procurement planning.
 The latter is a series of processes that defines procurement tasks for an upcoming period.
 It is a high-level process that doesn't deal with the day-to-day aspects of procurement that procurement management teams handle.

 When conducted efficiently, procurement management gives your business a competitive edge.
-Your business will experience stronger vendor relationships and greater transparency in its sourcing supply chain.
+Your business will experience stronger vendor relationships,greater transparency in its sourcing supply chain, and ideally lower vendor costs.

-Define these goals and the metrics you will use to track goal progress.
+In addition to identifying your business goals, you should also define the metrics and KPIs you will use to track goal progress.

 The next step is to begin screening vendors that can help you achieve your goals.
 Most companies screen vendors based solely on price.
 But it’s better to focus on additional criteria like product quality, potential ROI, and future enhancements.